-Other Requested Absences
+Other Requested Absences Personal Leave

-Absences may be requested by full-time employees (at least .75 FTE) for personal exigencies or for other personal or professional reasons.
+Two (2) days of leave each academic year Absences may be requested by full-time employees (at least .75 FTE) for personal needs or exigencies or for other personal or professional reasons.
 Approval shall be at the discretion of the Dean and is a non-grievable matter.
 Requests to be absent for more than one (1) day, must be accompanied by a written description regarding the need and an explanation of how work responsibilities will be covered.
-If approved, a copy of the written description should also be sent to Human Resources to be maintained in the faculty member's personnel file.
+If approved, a copy of the written description should also be sent to Human Resources to be maintained in the faculty member's personnel file will be notified for leave record requirements.